AdobeDocs/cja-apis/src/pages/endpoints/reporting/topitems.md

 | `totals` | Array | The data totals |
 | `col-max` | Array | The column maximum values |
 | `col-min` | Array | The column minimum values |

+For general information on the Customer Journey Analytics API Report endpoint, see the Reporting API Overview.